akbaritabar/Internal-and-international-migration-of-scientists/README.md

 To replicate the statistical analysis, following packages should be installed.

+These R scripts for statistical analysis are written by Maciej J. Dańko.
+These are in the folder `workflow\scripts\Danko\`.
+Please note, due to GitHub's limit on file size of 100MB, only some of the example results from statistical models are included.
+Using the data provided and the scripts, all of these files could be replicated.

 ```R

 required_packages <- c("brms", "data.table", "deming", "DescTools", "dplyr", "Kendall", "lava", "magicaxis", "mgcv", "openxlsx", "parallel", "purrr", "splines", "stats")